Skip to content

 Tank Capacity & Size

 The size and capacity of the shop vac will depend on how large an area you’re planning to clean.
-The larger hose means that it can handle more material, but if your vacuum is too big for a small room, then you won’t be able to make use of its full potential.
+The larger hose means it can handle more material, but if your vacuum is too big for a small room, you won’t be able to use its full potential.

-The type and quantity of dirt or debris being picked up by the machine also factor in, as does whether there are any stairs involved (which may not work with a traditional upright design).
+The type and quantity of dirt or debris being picked up by the machine also factor in whether there are any stairs involved (which may not work with a traditional upright design).
 You should measure each area where you intend on cleaning beforehand so that this information comes into play when making purchase decisions later down the line.

 Common Hose Sizes